Shaman detained while walking across Russia to 'banish' Vladimir Putin | DW | 19.09.2019

 'Wanted' at home

-On Thursday, police said Gabyshev was detained at a highway near Lake Baikal in eastern Siberia, some 5,000 kilometers away from his goal.
+On Thursday, police said Gabyshev was detained at a highway near Lake Baikal, in the eastern Siberian Republic of Buryatia, some 5,000 kilometers away from his goal.

 "He was wanted for committing offenses on Yakutia territory," local police representatives told the Interfax news agency.
 They did not provide details of the alleged charges against him.